-A key characteristic of students with Aspergers is a lack of flexibility in their understanding of concepts and in their everyday routines (no matter how nonfunctional or illogical their routines might appear to be).
+A common characteristic of students with autism is a lack of flexibility in their understanding of concepts and in their everyday routines (no matter how nonfunctional or illogical their routines might appear to be).
 They often think rigidly and have difficulty with change of any kind.
-It can also be difficult for students with Aspergers to learn from their mistakes or re-learn new habits.
+It can also be difficult for students with autism to learn from their mistakes or re-learn new habits.
 Read about some strategies for managing conflict in inquiry learning.

 Ways to support:

 - Frequently model flexibility, cooperation, and sharing skills by breaking down the steps involved in teamwork and problem-solving and practicing these